The most current program information can always be found at the Academic Calendar website.

 Successful applicants will enter the program in the fall term.
-With a sequenced combination of four courses and a thesis, students will complete the degree in 24 months.
+With a sequenced combination of four courses and a thesis, students can complete the degree in 24 months.

 While there are some course requirements, the degree is predominately writing and research-based.
 Candidate for the MA in Humanities must: